22 Months Gone: 1980 Nissan 280ZX S130 Tenth Anniversary Edition – STILL $21,900

 Throughout the 1970s, many once fun performance cars became luxury touring cars as increasing emissions regulations and the desire for better fuel economy drove consumers’ change in tastes.
-A primary example is a metamorphosis of Datsun’s Z-car from the original 1970 240Z to the Tenth Anniversary 1980 Dastun 280ZX, originally listed in January 2022 in Riverside, California.
+A primary example is a metamorphosis of Datsun’s Z-car from the original 1970 240Z to this Black and Gold, Tenth Anniversary 1980 Dastun 280ZX for sale, originally listed in January 2022 in Riverside, California.

 This extremely clean example belies its 161,000 accumulated miles.
-Currently offered at $27,500, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their 280ZX priced between this guide’s #3 “Good” estimate of $17,000 and its #2 “Excellent” appraisal of $32,600.
-Interestingly, the Collector Car Market Review Online Tool provides a much different assessment as in this case the asking price is $5,500 above this guide’s #1 “Excellent” appraisal of $22,000 after factoring in a fifteen percent premium for T-Tops and factory A/C.
+Currently offered at $22,500 (the original ask was $27,500), comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their 280ZX priced between this guide’s #3 “Good” estimate of $17,000 and its #2 “Excellent” appraisal of $32,600.
+Interestingly, the Collector Car Market Review Online Tool provides a much different assessment as, in this case, the asking price is $5,500 above this guide’s #1 “Excellent” appraisal of $22,000 after factoring in a fifteen percent premium for T-Tops and factory A/C.

 Nissan produced its second-generation S130 Z car from 1978 through 1983.
 Depending on the market, Nissan sold the car as either the Datsun 280ZX, Nissan Fairlady Z, or Nissan Fairlady 280Z, depending on the market.
 The 280ZX was the first time the “by Nissan” subscript was badged alongside the Datsun logo, along with Nissan trucks.
 The 280ZX was Motor Trend’s Import Car of the Year for 1979.

-The 280ZX was a complete redesign, retaining only the L28 inline-six engine and other driveline components from the 280Z.
+The 280ZX was completely redesigned, retaining only the L28 inline-six engine and other driveline components from the 280Z.
 Nissan offered both two-seat and four-seat (2+2) designs.
 Compared to the more overtly sporting earlier models, the 280ZX was a much softer, heavier car, with less focus on driving and more on driver comfort and refinement.
-Softer suspension, better sound insulation, more comfortable seats, and ample equipment including high-end audio systems defined the new ZX.
+Softer suspension, better sound insulation, more comfortable seats, and ample equipment, including high-end audio systems, defined the new ZX.
 In the spirit of the times, emissions controls and aerodynamics were markedly improved over the first generation Z-cars, while weight was down somewhat as long as the buyer did not pick much from the very long options list.
 The exterior design was evolutionary, less rounded, and with better-integrated safety bumpers.
 Many parts, including the rear axle and the power steering, came from the Datsun 810 luxury sedan.
-Most of the design effort went into the entirely different and much more modern interior.
+Most of the design effort went into an entirely different and much more modern interior.
 The car became a grand tourer rather than a sports car, particularly in the plush Grand Luxury versions.